laminlabs/lamin-docs/docs/access.md

 To create a space:

-1. Click on the settings tab at the top right of your instance page, then select the **Spaces** on the left sidebar, then click **Create space**.
+1. Click on the settings tab at the top right of your instance page, then select **Spaces** on the left sidebar, then click **Create space**.

 <div align="center">
   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/f9OPmq2zi0LhfhyK0000.png" style="width: 90%;"/>